ericvera/getsetdel/docs/functions/setMeta.md

 > **setMeta**(`storeToken`, `meta`): `Promise`\<`void`\>

-Replaces the value of the specified property in the store's meta object.
+First checks that the store has not been reset by another instance.
+If the store has been reset, the function throws a GetSetValResetError.
+If the store has not been reset, the function sets the meta of the store.
+WARNING: It will replace the existing meta with the new meta rather than merging the two.

 ## Parameters